andersy005/Hobe1/README.md

-# Probability and Statistics with Python
+# Building Python Data Applications: with Blaze and Bokeh